linfengYang/HC_LST_NILM/README.md

 In our experiment, we found that some hyperparameters may greatly affect the identification performance, so, manual adjustment of these hyperparameters (the learning rate, batchsize, etc) may be required in different environments.
 Recommend to use free GPU resource in Colab environment.

+ '''
+  A problem has occured when I try to save the best model to conduct the predict, hence the final results are lower than theory (this can be seen by observing the last layer accuracy fluctuating in training).
+  Our paper use the mean value of 3 experiment results as the final results.
+ '''

 Acknowledgement:
 https://github.com/zhuxinqimac/B-CNN
 https://github.com/keras-team/keras-io/blob/master/examples/vision/swin_transformers.py